Oonah Keogh: Personal life

 Keogh married Russian émigré Bayan Giltsof.
-When she married Keogh resigned from her father's company but not from the Stock Exchange.
+When she married, Keogh resigned from her father's company but not from the Stock Exchange.
 She gave them notice of her new name and status.
 However, initially, she moved to Taunton, Somerset, England with her husband.
 There they began a building business and developed Tudor houses.
-She had a daughter Tatiana born 1935 and two sons Rurik, in 1937 and Nicholi 1939.
+She had a daughter Tatiana born in 1935 and two sons Rurik, in 1937 and Nicholi in 1939.
 Her fourth child Bayan was born in 1945.
 After her father's business went bankrupt, there was a court case involving one of his creditors.
 Keogh had lodged shares with a bank which was now claiming that they were owed against the company debts.
 Her father had not removed her name from the company documents and Keogh was found to owe the money, and thus also the court costs.

 The family sold up the British home and moved back to Ireland.
 They bought land in Wicklow and created a set of houses known as The Russian Village.
 Irish President Cearbhall Ó Dálaigh retired there in 1976.
 In 1952 the family moved again to Ontario but they returned to England in 1953.
 Shortly after this, the couple separated.
 Giltsof returned to Wicklow until his death in 1977.
 Keogh moved with her daughter's family to Madrid.
 There she taught English in an international primary school.
 1980 saw her return to Dublin with her daughter after her daughter's husband died.
 Both women died within eight days of each other in 1989, Keogh preceded by her daughter.
 They are buried in the family grave in Deansgrange Cemetery.